SNARE protein: Flexible substitution of components

 Several complexes are known to flexibly substitute one protein for another: Two Qa-SNAREs in yeasts can substitute for each other to some degree.
 Yeasts which lose the R-SNARE - Sec22p - automatically increase levels of a homolog - Ykt6p - and use it the same way.
 Although Drosophilae cannot survive the loss of the SNAP-25 component, SNAP-24 can fully replace it.
 And also in Drosophila, an R-SNARE not normally found in synapses can substitute for synaptobrevin.

 In plants

-SNAREs also occur in plants and some understanding of their occurrence and role has obtained.
-These have often been found to be essential to vesicle transport, including Zheng et al 1999's finding regarding Golgi-vacuole trafficking.
-Much of this study has been in Arabidopsis.
+SNAREs also occur in plants, where they are essential for vesicle transport to and from ER, Golgi, trans-Golgi network/early endosome, plasma membrane and vacuole.